Margin of Error Definition

 Where is the margin of error used?

-How is this matter used in programming?
-Margin of error is a statistic that is widely applied in software development, design, strategy and maintenance.
+In what ways is this issue employed in the coding field?
+The margin of error is a statistic that is commonly used in different areas like software development, design, strategy, and maintenance.

 • System performance.
-If, for example, it is stated that program availability remains at the level of 99.7% but there is a margin of 0.2%, it means that it can be uptime 99.9% or 99.5% which causes a threat to the result.
+If for instance it is stated that program availability remains at the level of 99.7% but there is a margin of 0.2%, it means that it can be uptime 99.9% or 99.5% which causes a threat to the result.

 • Machine learning.
 You can meet this concept in ML evaluation, where the margin of error helps to determine how confident we are about the results a model showcases to use.